kolektiv/kolektiv.github.io/_posts/2011-08-30-orchard-startup-process.md

 We're getting our `IOrchardHost` instance by calling `OrchardStarter.CreateHost`.
 This is where the meat of our object instantiation is going to happen.
 It's also the first place that we see another key element of Orchard, the use of *IoC*.

 <aside>

-<p>If you're not familiar with IoC that's a pretty big topic in its own right, and I'm not about to go in to a lengthy discussion of that &mdash; these articles are plenty long enough on their own.
+If you're not familiar with IoC that's a pretty big topic in its own right, and I'm not about to go in to a lengthy discussion of that &mdash; these articles are plenty long enough on their own.
 Martin Fowler has written a solid and detailed explanation of the principles of [Dependency Injection][] which covers IoC, and the [Autofac Wiki][] has plenty of information about IoC and Autofac (the IoC container which Orchard uses under the hood).
-It'll probably help to understand IoC when working with Orchard.</p>
+It'll probably help to understand IoC when working with Orchard.

 </aside>

 [Orchard Internals]: /orchard/2011/08/26/orchard-internals-series.html